vechain/grant-program/Vechain-EasyA-Hackathon-Boston-Oct-2023/applications/API Documentation.md

 }
 ```
 ***

 **DELETE** /users/{user_id}

-Returns an object representing a single user.
+Deletes a single user from the database.
 | Parameter     |
 | ----------- |
 | No parameters  |